-The LSA payload consists of one or more nested Type/Length/Value (TLV) triplets.
-The format of each TLV is:
+[RFC4970], defines Router Information (RI) LSA which may be used to advertise properties of the originating router.
+Payload of the RI LSA consists of one or more nested Type/Length/Value (TLV) triplets.
+Node administrative tags are advertised in the Node Administrative Tag TLV.
+The format of Node Administrative Tag TLV is: